nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `labadd l/LAB_NUMBER`

+#### Submitting a Lab : `labsub`
+Changes the status of the specified lab for the student with the specified INDEX from UNSUBMITTED to SUBMITTED.

+Format: `labsub INDEX l/LAB_NUMBER`

+#### Grading a Lab : `labgrad`
+Changes the status of the specified lab for the student with the specified INDEX to GRADED and records down the marks given for the Lab.
+LAB_MARK should be a non-negative integer.

+Format: `labgrad INDEX l/LAB_NUMBER m/LAB_MARK`

-#### Setting the status of individual Labs : `labstat`
+#### Editing individual Labs : `labedit`
-Changes the status of the specified lab for the student with the specified INDEX to the specified status.
-LAB_NUMBER must be a positive integer.
-LAB_STATUS must be one of u/s/g.
+Edits the status or marks of the specified Lab for the student with the specified INDEX.
+LAB_STATUS must be one of u/s/g (UNSUBMITTED/SUBMITTED/GRADED).
+Only valid combinations of LAB_STATUS and LAB_MARK will be accepted (e.g. if LAB_MARK is provided, LAB_STATUS must be 'g').

-Format: `labstat INDEX l/LAB_NUMBER s/LAB_STATUS`
+Format: `labedit INDEX l/LAB_NUMBER [s/LAB_STATUS] [m/LAB_MARK]`

 #### Removing a Lab: `labrm`
-Removes a specified lab from every student in the class list.
-LAB_NUMBER must be a positive integer.
-If the specified LAB_NUMBER does not exist in the TAddressBook, an error message will be displayed.
+Removes a specified lab from every student in the TAddressBook.
+LAB_NUMBER must correspond to an existing Lab in the TAddressBook.

 Format: `labrm l/LAB_NUMBER`